(er" ta pen' em)

 WHY is this medicine prescribed?

 Ertapenem injection is used to treat certain serious infections, including pneumonia and urinary tract, skin, diabetic foot, gynecological, pelvic, and abdominal (stomach area) infections, that are caused by bacteria.
 It is also used for the prevention of infections following colorectal surgery.
 Ertapenem is in a class of medications called carbapenem antibiotics.
 It works by killing bacteria.
-Antibiotics will not kill viruses that can cause colds, flu, or other infections.

 HOW should this medicine be used?